TheDocumentation Index

 cognee-cli config set command only for temporary tweaks during a long-running session.
 For persistent configuration, use .env files or environment variables.Quick Tour of Commands

-cognee-cli add <data>loads documents or text into a datasetcognee-cli cognifyturns datasets into a knowledge graphcognee-cli search "question"asks the graph for answerscognee-cli deleteremoves stored data when you no longer need itcognee-cli configreads and updates saved settingscognee-cli -uilaunches the local web app
+cognee-cli remember <data>ingests data and builds retrieval-ready memory in one stepcognee-cli recall "question"retrieves answers from the graph or session memorycognee-cli improveenriches an existing datasetcognee-cli forgetremoves stored data when you no longer need itcognee-cli configreads and updates saved settingscognee-cli -uilaunches the local web app

---help after any command (for example, cognee-cli search --help) to see every option.
+--help after any command (for example, cognee-cli recall --help) to see every option.

 Start by loading something the graph can learn from.
-You can add files, folders, URLs, or even plain text.Add Command Options
+You can remember files, folders, URLs, S3 paths, or even plain text.Remember Command Options

 Try these quick examples to feel the differences: